trueos/trueos-docs/trueos-handbook/install.rst

 and the installation type selected.
 A typical installation takes between 5 and 15 minutes.

-.. index:: installation, install finish
+.. index:: installation finished screen
 .. _Installation Finished:

 Installation Finished